Samillion/mpv-conf/README.md

 > Source links lead to the unmodified scripts on the respective repositories of the original authors.

 ## Modification (OSC)
-I modify Modern-F OSC to replace the `Toggle Info` button with the `On Top` button in the `mid` layout, as I don't really use it.
+I modify `Modern-F OSC` to replace the `Toggle Info` button with the `On Top` button in the `mid` layout, as I don't really use that button, I just use the keyboard shortcut.

 I find the mid layout function:
 ```lua
 layouts["mid"] = function ()
 ```

-Then, I replace this line:
+Then, a bit below, I replace this line:
 ```lua
 lo = add_layout('tog_info')
 ```